Biden will 'ruin Christmas' if supply chain crisis isn't immediately addressed, Republicans warn

 "Paying people to stay at home, vaccine mandates, and other COVID restrictions have kept individuals from rejoining the workforce," the memo said.

-The Ohio Republican said policies like continued funding for unemployment in President Biden's $1.9 trillion COVID relief package has meant that 4.3 million Americans have yet to re-enter the workforce.
+The Indiana Republican said policies like continued funding for unemployment in President Biden's $1.9 trillion COVID relief package has meant that 4.3 million Americans have yet to re-enter the workforce.

 He argued this policy directly resulted in the roughly 1.8 million Americans who have admitted to turning down employment offers and opted instead to rely on federal unemployment benefits.